Kingfisher on a rock, Paul Walther for Meissen

 Price on requestContact us

-A pair of colorful kingfisher sitting on a little rocks.
-One is resting peacefully and the other is poiting his beak up.
+A colorful kingfisher sitting peacefully on a little rock.
 Part of a series of kingfishers design by the talented Paul Walther in 1905 and 1906.

 Paul Walther (Meissen 1876-1933) was a modeller who worked at Meissen from 1891, he produced numerous models of animals (and vessels), creating more than 196 models between 1904 and 1933!